Privacy Policy

 • You may request details of personal information which we hold about you under the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA 2018).
 If you would like a copy of the information held on you, please write to:

-Wondrous People Limited,
+Wondrous People Ltd,

 201 Borough High Street,